zerocracy/judges-action/README.md

 **ATTENTION**: The repository is in active development right now.
 It is "work in progress" — most likely it won't work correctly if you use it "as is."
-If you are interested in this plugin, better wait for a few weeks until it's stable version 0.1.0 is released.
+If you are interested in this plugin, better wait for a few weeks until its stable version 0.1.0 is released.

 First, get a free authentication token from